 New quiet carriage in Standard Class

-As of 15th December, a new quiet carriage (or 'Area Silenzio') is also available in Frecciarossa's Standard Class.
+A new quiet carriage (or 'Area Silenzio') is available in Frecciarossa's Standard Class.
 If you book your seat in the quiet carriage, you'll get to enjoy complimentary earphones, a double welcome drink service, an onboard library and a sleeping mask - they're all included in the ticket you'll buy.

 New high-tech system on board

-As of December 2019, Trenitalia introduces a new onboard entertainment system with videos, tourist information and games for an even more digital experience.
+Trenitalia has introduced a new onboard entertainment system with videos, tourist information and games for an even more digital experience.

 Free services on 'le Frecce'